-Riyadh Art is one of the four major projects launched by His Royal Highness King Salman bin Abdulaziz Al Saud.
+Riyadh Art is one of the four major projects His Royal Highness King Salman bin Abdulaziz Al Saud launched.

 Supervised by the Committee of Grand Projects under His Royal Highness’s leadership, the Crown Prince Mohammed bin Salman bin Abdulaziz, Deputy Prime Minister and Minister of Defense.

 Riyadh, Arabic Al-Riyāḍ, is the capital of Saudi Arabia, with a population of 7.6 million people.